beyond-all-reason/RecoilEngine/doc/site/content/docs/guides/rendering/lua-vbo-vao/_index.md

 local indxVBO = gl.GetVBO(GL.ELEMENT_ARRAY_BUFFER, false) -- empty index buffer, not going to be frequently updated ("false").

 vertVBO:Define(1000, { --someVBO is created to hold 1000 "elements", see pics above what element is.
-If suddenly the number of elements exceeds 1000, the buffer will not accept new data, "someVBO" will need to be remand and rebound to VAO
+If suddenly the number of elements exceeds 1000, the buffer will not accept new data, "someVBO" will need to be remade and rebound to VAO
     {id = 0, name = "pos", size = 4}, -- "pos" attribute will hold 4 floats (float is the default type, if "type" is not specified). "id" in the shader must be 0
     {id = 1, name = "color", type=GL.UNSIGNED_BYTE, normalized = true, size = 3}, -- "color" is represented by 3 unsigned bytes (values from 0 to 255), values are normalized (in this case divided by 255 to get float inside shader). "id" in the shader must be 1.
 This can be useful to hold RGB data.
 })